0x7FFFFFFFFFFFFFFF/sql-docs/docs/sql-server/azure-arc/manage-license-billing.md

 - The checks are done every hour.
 A failover within the hour may or may not bill both replicas.
 - Passive instances for other HADR technologies like log shipping or mirroring are not automatically detected at this time.
-- The detection logic does not support free disaster recovery testing or monitoring. connections like database consistency checks, backups or monitoring resource usage data.
+- The detection logic does not support free disaster recovery testing or monitoring connections like database consistency checks, backups or monitoring resource usage data.

-If you are unable to work within these limitations, instead of `PAYG`, you can use volume licensing instead.
+If you are unable to work within these limitations, you can use volume licensing instead of `PAYG`.
 For details, review [Configure SQL Server enabled by Azure Arc](manage-configuration.md).

 ## <a id="server-cal"></a> Manage SQL Server instances that use a Server+CAL license